eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

     colima start --cpu x --memory y
 ```

-For M1 Macs it might be neccessary to add `--arch aarch64`
+For M1 Macs it might be necessary to add `--arch aarch64`

 Docker Desktop uses 5 cores and 12 GB of RAM by default on an M1 MacBook Pro.
 The equivalent in Colima can be achieved with